Menu

 Innerspring Mattresses

-If you have an innerspring mattress, a box spring will help to give your bed extra support and prevent premature sagging.
-Innerspring mattresses and box springs work together to provide optimal comfort and support.
+If you have an innerspring mattress, a box spring will help to give your bed extra mattress support and prevent premature sagging.
+Traditional innerspring mattresses and box springs work together to provide optimal comfort and support.
 However, some innerspring mattresses won’t require a box spring.
 Always read any mattress manufacturer’s instructions before adding a box spring to your bed.

 Your Bed Frame Needs One

 Consider what you would sit your box spring on.
 If your frame was designed to use one, a box spring may be required to support your mattress properly and to reach the desired height of your bed.
-If you're not sure whether or not your bed frame was designed to hold a box spring, look at the support structure—slats close together indicate no box spring is necessary.
+If you're not sure whether or not your bed frame was designed to hold a box spring, look at the distance between the wooden slats on the support structure—slats close together indicate no box spring is necessary.

 Personal Preference